Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

-BANGKOK, May 25, 2022 /PRNewswire/ -- Dinosaurs are taking over Toys"R"Us Thailand!
+SINGAPORE, May 26, 2022 /PRNewswire/ -- Dinosaurs are taking over Toys"R"Us Singapore!
 In line with the global release of the long-awaited Jurassic World Dominion movie in theatres this June from Universal Pictures and Amblin Entertainment, Toys"R"Us is the only place families can experience the real-life thrill of the movie, with exclusive official Jurassic World dinosaur toys, exciting events and giveaways lined up for all those dino-fans out there this summer!

 One-of-a-kind Jurassic World Experience

-From May to June 2022, Toys"R"Us stores across Thailand will provide fans with a unique in-store Jurassic World experience.
+From now until July 4th 2022, 10 stores across Singapore will provide fans with a unique in-store Jurassic World experience.

-Starting off with a chance to win tickets to the premier screening of Jurassic World: Dominion.
-From May 13 to 31, Toys"R"Us Star Card members who spend 2,500 THB or more on Jurassic World Dominion merchandise, they stand a chance to win a pair of Jurassic World Dominion movie tickets for the June 7th screening.

-Meanwhile, Star Card members who spend 1,800 THB or more on Jurassic World Dominion merchandise are also entitled to a limited-edition Jurassic World tote bag.

-In June, exclusive Jurassic World toys including the Owen & Velociraptor 'Blue' Pursuit Pack, Owen Escape Pack and Release 'n Rampage Pack Set will be available only in Toys"R"Us stores and eCommerce site.
+Starting with exclusive Jurassic World toys including the Owen & Velociraptor 'Blue' Pursuit Pack, Owen Escape Pack and Release 'n Rampage Pack Set only available in Toys"R"Us stores and on our eCommerce site.
+With more than 100 new Jurassic World merchandises and toys to look forward to, there is a dinosaur for everyone!

-There will also be photo-ops for fans at the Central World, Mega Bangna, Icon Siam stores, in the month of June, where a Jurassic World: Dominion display can be found!
+In addition, take part in an exciting AR game where dinosaur fans can use their phones to unlock 7 Jurassic World dinosaurs such as the Velociraptor that "come alive" inside stores now that dinosaurs are in our world!

+"We are thrilled to be partnering with Toys"R"Us to bring Jurassic World Dominion to life.
+This new, exciting chapter in one of the most iconic franchises in film history continues the adventure that has mesmerized global audiences, and our exclusive collaboration with Toys"R"Us provides the ultimate dinosaur experience.
+Fans will be transported and immersed in the franchise as take photos with our augmented reality dinosaurs with just a few clicks on their phones – this has been a long-awaited project for us, and we can't wait for fans to join us in the fun!" said Jo Pascoe, Vice President Consumer Products Australia, New Zealand, Southeast Asia and India of Universal Brand Development.

 About Jurassic World Dominion